Mr-Fluuff/StellarRolesAU/README.md

 The Scavenger does not have any tasks, they have to win the game as a solo.\
 The Scavenger is a neutral role that must eat a specified number of corpses (depending on the options) in order to win.\
 Depending on the options, when a player dies, the Scavenger gets an arrow pointing to the corpse.\
 If there is a Scavenger in the game, there can't be a Janitor.
+If the Scavenger's win condition can no longer be met, they become a Refugee.\
+\
+**Abilities:**
+- Scavenge: Opens a time window where the Scavenger has arrows pointing to all corpses currently on the map.
+- Eat: Consumes a corpse, causing it to disappear and no longer be reportable.
+The body will show as a disconnect on vitals, and will not be displayed on a report screen at the start of a meeting.

 **NOTE**
 - If the corpse is on a different floor on Submerged, the arrow will always point to the elevator